TONYST4NK/Graphy-Theory--Algorithm_Implementation/README.md

 0 0
 ```
 ### Explanation
 The algorith used for this code is backtracking (DFS).
 Backtracking is an algorithmic technique for problem solving where a solution is found incrementally by doing different options and undoing them if leads to a dead end.
+The knight will start from the given position.
+It marks the current position as visited.
+At the current position, the knight tries all 8 possible knight moves.
+When the a move leads toa valid unvisited position, it will move there and repeat.
+If the knight finds a dead end, it will backtrack and try a different move.
+If all N x M squares have been visited, then the knight's tour is complete.